asr4memory/asr-dataset-creator/README.md

     ```sh
     python anonymize_vtt.py
     ```
-2. Create ASR training dataset by using either the pydub dataset creator to extract audio segments and prepare metadata.
+2. Create ASR training dataset by using the ffmpeg dataset creator to extract audio segments and prepare metadata.
 It needs an audio file (`.wav`) and a corresponding subtitle file (`.vtt`) as input
     ```sh
     python asr-dataset-creator-pydub.py
     ```